idavis/idavis.github.io/_posts/2019-11-14-remote-iot-edge-development-and-vm-templates.md

 ![Setup IoT Edge Simulator](/assets/setup_simulator.png)

-We can now run our application in the simulator in the remote VM. `Ctrl+Shift+P` => `Azure IoT Edge: Build and Run IoT Edge Solution in Simulator`.
+We can now run our application with the simulator in the remote VM. `Ctrl+Shift+P` => `Azure IoT Edge: Build and Run IoT Edge Solution in Simulator`.
 Choose the debug template so we can have symbols available and attach to the remote container:

 ![Run in Simulator](/assets/run_in_simulator.png)

 Since we chose the debug template, we can select the debug icon on the left hand side and choose to debug a remote module.
-Make sure to set a breakpoint in the `testmodule` so you can see the breakpoint hit.
+Make sure to set a breakpoint in the `PipeMessage` method in the `testmodule` so you can see the breakpoint hit when the simulated temperature sensor relays telemetry.

 ![Debug Remote Module](/assets/debug_module.png)